savonrb/wasabi/README.md

 # => { :create_user => { :input => "createUser", :action => "createUser" },
 # =>   :find_user => { :input => "findUser", :action => "findUser" } }
 ```

+## Upgrading to Wasabi 5.x

+Wasabi 5.x adds support for (and defaults to) [Faraday](https://lostisland.github.io/faraday/#/) for its HTTP transport.
+For compatibility, it will continue to prefer
+[HTTPI](https://github.com/savonrb/httpi) if it is present.
+Newer versions of Savon require Wasabi 5.x as part of the transition to Faraday.